ProtectUK publication date

 The threat from CBRN Terrorism in the UK

-We assess a UK chemical or biological attack plot by a terrorist to be unlikely.
 To date, there has been no UK terrorist attack using a chemical or biological weapon.
-Although terrorists could draw upon available dual-use equipment and materials as well as recipes and instructional material available on the internet to construct crude devices, there are still some capability barriers.
-Additionally, like all CBRN-related materials, there are inherent risks to those handling them such as accidental exposure, infection or poisoning.
+Although, terrorists could draw upon instructional material available on the internet to construct crude devices, there are still considerable capability barriers.
+Additionally, like all CBRN-related materials, there are inherent risks to those handling them, such as accidental exposure, infection or poisoning.

-We assess that an attack plot in the UK using a radiological weapon is highly unlikely.
-Although radiological weapons are technologically less sophisticated than nuclear weapons, there are still significant challenges in acquiring suitable radiological sources.
+Radiological weapons are technologically less sophisticated than nuclear weapons and there are significant challenges in acquiring suitable radiological sources.
 Not only are such sources in the UK subject to strict controls, their use in specialist equipment is being phased out and replaced with less hazardous alternatives.

-We assess there is only a remote chance of an attack by a terrorist group using a nuclear weapon.
 There are serious obstacles in acquiring a complete nuclear weapon or the fissile material needed to construct one.
 Activities involving nuclear material are strictly regulated in the UK and nuclear security is robust, having to meet international standards.
-These factors place the likelihood of a terrorist attack using a nuclear weapon at the very lowest end of the probability scale.

 Probability and Likelihood in Intelligence Assessments